Hi there… Skye Blake checking in to update you on my findings about that head-scratching situation…“Why is my cat pooping outside his litter box?”

-If you have more than one cat in your household and can’t tell who’s pooping outside the box, get some motion sensor cameras pointed at the areas you’ve detected.
+If you have more than one cat in your household and can’t tell who’s pooping outside the box, put some motion sensor cameras near the areas you’ve detected.

 This is an important step because you can’t waste time since it’s very likely there’s a medical problem involved in the situation.

 Unless you’re going to use it for something else, you probably just need something simple that can detect and record motion in low and normal light.

 Motion cameras are available at Walmart, Best Buy, Samsung, GoPro, Amazon, and other online sites.

 Search “motion detector camera” to find them in all price ranges.

 Other Reasons Your Cat is Pooping in Weird Places

 There are a few other possible causes you should know about…